-Perseverance pays off in the fight against the deadly Lassa virus.
+Perseverance pays off in the fight against the deadly Lassa virus at the Stanford Synchrotron Radiation Lightsource.
 Investigation revealed the first-ever image of its elusive viral protein.
 An antibody from a human survivor (light blue or turquoise) is shown inactivating the Lassa virus surface protein.
 The work shows how to engineer vaccine strategies to elicit protective immune responses.

 Ebola, a viral hemorrhagic fever of humans and other primates, caused by Ebola virus, spreads by direct contact with body fluids of an infected human or other animal.
 The largest outbreak to date was the epidemic in West Africa from December 2013 to January 2016.
 It was declared no longer an emergency in March 2016.
 Another outbreak in Africa began in May 2017 in the Democratic Republic of the Congo.
+Scientists armed with data from advanced light sources will help to defeat Ebola.

 Source: PureLife Pulse.
-PureLife is a manufacturer of health and safety products.
+PureLife is a manufacturer of health and safety products